mrb113/mrb113.github.io/_posts/2016-2-6-Pathfinder-Priority-Inversion.md

 title: Priority Inversions on Mars - Inspired by The Martian
 ---

 I recently read and extremely enjoyed _The Martian_ by Andy Weir, so I thought a little _The Martian_ themed post is in order.
 Don’t worry if you haven’t read the book (or seen the movie) – this post doesn’t require any knowledge of the book (you should still read it, though.
 It's that good.) or even of priority inversions.
+There are also no spoilers about The Martian beyond what you could get from reading the back cover, so read on.

 ![The Martian](../images/The_Martian_film_poster.jpg)!